ssantee/fast-page/README.md

 ## pipelineRequiresApproval
 When `true`, the pipeline will pause at the manual approval stage.
 When `false`, the pipeline will proceed without manual intervention.

+## parameterNames
+The app uses SSM parameters to allow access to cdk-generated values between the CDK stacks.
+The `parameterNames` section of the config allows customization of the names of the SSM parameters.

 # Docker
 Services in this project are containerized lambdas.
 Source can be found at `src/services`.
 The Dockerfile for each service is located in the service's directory.

-When working locally: On `cdk deploy`, the Dockerfile is built and the image pushed to ECR.
+When working locally: On `cdk deploy`, an image is built and pushed to ECR.
 Use this command to log docker into ecr before attempting to deploy:

 ```Bash
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin ACCOUNTNUMBER.dkr.ecr.us-east-1.amazonaws.com